 There are many types of bird baths to choose from, and both birders and gardeners should carefully consider many factors about design, construction, and convenience before they choose a bird bath.
 By making a careful choice, the bird bath you select is more likely to attract a wide range of beautiful bird species to your yard.

 Considerations for Choosing a Bird Bath

 It can be overwhelming to visit a garden center or wild bird store and see the vast selection of different bird baths available.
 Fortunately, with careful consideration, you can narrow down which bath is best for you and your birds.
 When deciding between different bird baths, consider the following:

 - Size: Small bird baths are easy and convenient, but a larger model can accommodate a greater number of birds without causing territorial conflicts.
 At the same time, a larger bath can be more challenging to move or clean, though the fact that it will hold more water can also be a benefit, whereas smaller baths may dry out more quickly.

 - Appearance: If you choose a bird bath design you don’t like, you will be less inclined to keep it clean and filled.
 Choose a bath that fits well with your garden décor, personality, and style preferences to ensure that you can enjoy it even without birds.

 - Landscape Proportions: Choose a bird bath that not only visually matches your garden, but one that is a suitable proportional size as well.
-A very large, ornate bird bath fountain will seem pretentious and out of place in a tiny yard, while a very small, simple design can be lost in a lush, elaborate garden.
+A very large, ornate bird bath fountain may seem pretentious and out of place in a tiny yard, while a very small, simple design can be lost in a lush, elaborate garden.

 - Bird Comfort: The best bird baths are designed with birds in mind.
 A narrow lip is a more comfortable perch for small birds, and the material of the bath should offer some texture for tiny talons to grip.
-An ideal bath will be 1-2 inches deep, and some models include both shallow and deep areas of the basin to accommodate different birds.
+An ideal basin will be 1-2 inches deep, and some models include both shallow and deep areas of the basin to accommodate birds of different sizes.